Preservation of meaning: Religion

 An extreme example of how efforts to physically preserve may compromise the socially constructed meaning of the object is the Shinto Shrines of Ise Jingu, in Japan.
 These shrines are of significant cultural and spiritual value to the Japanese people, but every twenty years since the time of Emperor Temmu in the 7th century C.E. the buildings are completely destroyed and rebuilt.
-The rebuilding process is based on descriptions in the Documents on the rituals of the Great Shrine of Ise which dates from 804 C.E. and ensures that the recreations are exact replicas of the shrines taken down.
+The rebuilding process is based on descriptions in the Documents on the Rituals of the Great Shrine of Ise which date from 804 C.E. and ensures that the recreations are exact replicas of the shrines taken down.
 Physical preservation of these monuments would damage the spiritual and cultural integrity of the process and purpose behind the continuous rebuilding.

 Similarly, in the Buddhist faith, materials are considered to have a life, which must be allowed to progress and end naturally.
 Impermanence (anitya) in the Buddhist faith relates to the natural end of all things, nirvana, and acts of physical preservation would be contrary to this belief.
 Buddhist shrines are an example of such items that hold spiritual meaning.

 However, examples of the significance of meaning and spiritual integrity exist in North America as well.
 Jish is a Navajo medicine bundle used in religious rituals related to curing or prevention, and specific care and established provenance is necessary to preserve the existence of jish versus a simple bundle of herb and grasses.
 NAGPRA, or North American Graves Protection and Repatriation Act has helped to highlight this issue of meaning and spiritual integrity in the United States.
 The act not only covers objects and remains recovered from American Indian graves, but the subsequent literary material developed based on the examination and analysis of these objects.